kdheepak/kdheepak.github.io/content/23-technical_writing.md

 You can write your own custom filter, and you can use it to parse certain blocks in a custom fashion.
 For most people this will not be necessary since Pandoc is feature compelete and constantly being developed But if you come across a case where pandoc does not do what you want it to do, you can write a filter for it.
 There is even a python package called `pandocfilters` that allows you to walk the AST and parse specific formats or keys.
 It is very powerful, and can offer unique ways to expand on pandoc's functionality.
-I wrote a pandocfilter [@krishnamurthy_github-1] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this blog.
+I wrote a pandocfilter [@krishnamurthy_github-1] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this [post](kdheepak.com/blog/active-reactive-and-apparent-power.html).

 In theory, you can write a filter that finds a \LaTeX\ table block in Markdown, converts it to an image and renders that in Word.
 Or you can write a filter that inputs other files during run time, allowing you to split your source document.

 My understanding is that the Python `pandocfilters` package is limited in scope.
 Alternatively, if you choose to, you can yield Pandoc's complete power by writing a Haskell filter instead of using Python, but then you will be writing Haskell ;)

 I would tag the custom filters functionality I've described in this section as an advanced feature.